RobertFehrmann/concurrency_framework/README.md

     ```

 ## Testing

+For testing purposes, i.e. to see the impact of executing a set of statements concurrently, we will simulate a high IO intensive workload by creating multiple tables with 100 million rows each.

 1. Open a new worksheet and set your context, either from the drop downs in your worksheet or by running the commands below.
     ```